-Two fairly recent Commission decisions -- one approving PG&E's new pro-electrification TOU rate with a fixed charge, Schedule E-ELEC (which PG&E began offering to customers on December 1, 2022) and the other eliminating the high-usage surcharge of PG&E's tiered Schedule E-1 rate (which PG&E implemented on January 1, 2023) - represent beneficial rate reforms that result in more cost-based rates and help achieve the state's goals of decarbonization through electrification.
+2 Two fairly recent Commission decisions -- one approving PG&E's new pro-electrification TOU rate with a fixed charge, Schedule E-ELEC (which PG&E began offering to customers on December 1, 2022) and the other eliminating the high-usage surcharge of PG&E's tiered Schedule E-1 rate (which PG&E implemented on January 1, 2023) - represent beneficial rate reforms that result in more cost-based rates and help achieve the state's goals of decarbonization through electrification.

-Such ordinances have been recently enacted in Berkeley and on March 16, 2023, the Bay Area Air Quality Management District (BAAQMD) Board voted to adopt a zero-NOx standard for new residential and commercial space and water heaters.
+3 Such ordinances have been recently enacted in Berkeley and on March 16, 2023, the Bay Area Air Quality Management District (BAAQMD) Board voted to adopt a zero-NOx standard for new residential and commercial space and water heaters.
+PG&E understands that the legal status of municipal construction ordinances is pending as of the date of this data response.